sippohippo/social-media-feed-experiment/README.md

 * users (contains credentials for users and admins)
 * posts (contains the posts and profile information of the creator of the post.
 The data of real profiles has been collected earlier via the Twitter API and generated data produced with GPT-3)
 * images (profile images created with StyleGAN as well as real profile images)
+* votes (contains data on how each user voted on a given experiment)
+* results (contains the statistics from each experiment that was conducted)

 All profile and post data has already been generated / collected already.